HaizenTrist/Recursive-Backtracking-Algorithm/README.md

-# Solving Any Sudoku Board in 1 second
+# Solving Any Sudoku Board in 1 Second

 Created a program to automatically solve any valid Sudoku board using Python in under 1 second.